WeblateOrg/weblate/docs/formats.rst

 formats.

-Some formats expect to start with empty file and only translated strings to be included (eg. :ref:`aresource`), while others expect to have all keys present (eg. :ref:`gettext`).
-In some situations this really doesn't depend on the format, but rather on framework you use to handle the translation (eg. with :ref:`json`).
+Some formats expect to start with empty file and only translated strings to be included (for example :ref:`aresource`), while others expect to have all keys present (for example :ref:`gettext`).
+In some situations this really doesn't depend on the format, but rather on framework you use to handle the translation (for example with :ref:`json`).

 When you specify :guilabel:`Template for new translations` in